larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 One way to motivate action: Make people feel as though they are already closer to the finish line than they might have thought.

-Example: Don't publicy announce a charity fundraiser until you've already got 50% of the money in the bag.
+Example: Don't publicly announce a charity fundraiser until you've already got 50% of the money in the bag.

 Look for the first two stamps to put on your team's cards.